 Several major grants, including funding from the Jacob K. Javits Gifted and Talented Students Education Act, have provided significant support for the work of the CFGE and guided our development of research-based practices in our professional development services.
 As a learning community, faculty, staff, and graduate students at the CFGE seek to strengthen the knowledge and skill base of educators through conferences, seminars, workshops, and customized services that focus on gifted learners.
 The CFGE offers a wide variety of professional development opportunities for teachers, administrators, counselors, researchers, and others working in the field of gifted education.

-The National Curriculum Network Conference, Summer Institute, and Advanced Placement Summer Institute are the three annual events held on the William & Mary campus for K–12 administrators, teachers, coordinators, and counselors.
+The 2E-Twice Exceptional Conference, National Curriculum Network Conference, Summer Institute, and Advanced Placement Summer Institute are the four annual events held on the William & Mary campus for K–12 administrators, teachers, coordinators, and counselors.